-is disabled and has specific additional needs; has special educational needs (regardless of whether they have a statutory education, health, and care plan); is a young carer; is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups;

-is frequently missing/goes missing from care or from home; is misusing drugs or alcohol themselves;

-is at risk of modern slavery, trafficking, or exploitation; is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse;

-has returned home to their family from care;

-is showing early signs of abuse and/or neglect;

-is at risk of being radicalised;

-is a privately fostered child;

-has an imprisoned parent;

-is experiencing mental health, wellbeing difficulties; is persistently absent from education (including persistently absent for part of the school day);

-is at risk of 'honour' based abuse such as FGM or Forced Marriage.

-Is part of or perceived to be part of the LGBTQ+ community.
+- is disabled and has specific additional needs; - has special educational needs (regardless of whether they have a statutory education, health, and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - has experienced multiple suspensions or are at risk from permanent exclusion from school; - is frequently missing/goes missing from education, care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking, or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised; - is a privately fostered child; - has an imprisoned parent, or is effected by a parent offending; - is experiencing mental health, wellbeing difficulties; - is persistently absent from education (including persistently absent for part of the school day); - is at risk of 'honour' based abuse such as FGM or Forced Marriage. - is part of or perceived to be part of the LGBTQ+ community.

-Anti-Bullying/Cyberbullying

 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g., cyber, racist, homophobic and gender related bullying.
-We keep a record of known bullying incidents which is shared with and analysed by the governing body.
+We keep a record of known bullying incidents which is shared with and analysed by the Board of Trustees.
 All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.